-Sustainability is key in today’s climate and embracing cloud technologies will prove vital in safeguarding refining operations and remaining profitable.
-With energy efficiency high on their agenda, refiners need a trusted solution they can rely on to ensure ROI.
+Sustainability is key in today’s climate and embracing cloud technologies will prove vital in safeguarding operations and remaining profitable.
+With energy efficiency high on the agenda, the industry needs a trusted solution they can rely on to ensure ROI.

 Jan 28, 2020